MicrosoftLearning/AI-102-AIEngineer/Instructions/01-get-started-cognitive-services.md

 ---
 lab:
-    title: 'Get Started with Cognitive Services'
+    title: 'Get Started with Azure AI Services'
-    module: 'Module 2 - Developing AI Apps with Cognitive Services'
+    module: 'Module 2 - Developing AI Apps with Azure AI Services'
 ---

-# Get Started with Cognitive Services
+# Get Started with Azure AI Services

-In this exercise, you'll get started with Cognitive Services by creating a **Cognitive Services** resource in your Azure subscription and using it from a client application.
-The goal of the exercise is not to gain expertise in any particular service, but rather to become familiar with a general pattern for provisioning and working with cognitive services as a developer.
+In this exercise, you'll get started with Azure AI Services by creating an **Azure AI Services** resource in your Azure subscription and using it from a client application.
+The goal of the exercise is not to gain expertise in any particular service, but rather to become familiar with a general pattern for provisioning and working with Azure AI services as a developer.

 ## Clone the repository for this course